Chapter 3.08

 3.08.025 Allocation of sales tax proceeds

-(a) One-seventh of the sales taxes collected under KCC 3.08.010(b) and one-eleventh of the sales taxes collected under KCC 3.08.010(a) shall be allocated to a separate fund or account to be appropriated and utilized solely for road improvements and capital equipment and for park construction and capital improvements; provided, however, that the total amount of sales taxes allocated to the foregoing fund with respect to any one fiscal year shall not exceed $500,000.
+(a) One-seventh of the sales taxes collected under KCC 3.08.010(b) shall be allocated to a separate fund or account to be appropriated and utilized solely for road improvements and capital equipment and for park construction and capital improvements; provided, however, that the total amount of sales taxes allocated to the foregoing fund with respect to any one fiscal year shall not exceed $1,500,000.
 This tax is to be allocated as follows:

-(b) One-seventh of the sales taxes collected under KCC 3.08.010(b) and one-twelfth of the sales taxes collected under KCC 3.08.010(a) shall be allocated to a separate fund or account to be appropriated and utilized solely for harbor capital improvements constructed by or on behalf of the city; provided, however, that the total amount of sales taxes allocated to the foregoing fund with respect to any one fiscal year shall not exceed $500,000.
-This tax is to be allocated for port infrastructure maintenance, repair, replacement, and capital equipment.
+(b) One-seventh of the sales taxes collected under KCC 3.08.010(b) shall be allocated to a separate fund or account to be appropriated and utilized solely for harbor capital improvements constructed by or on behalf of the city; provided, however, that the total amount of sales taxes allocated to the foregoing fund with respect to any one fiscal year shall not exceed $1,500,000.
+Two-thirds of this tax will be allocated for port and harbor infrastructure maintenance, repair, replacement, and capital equipment.
+One-third will be allocated to the shipyard.

-(c) Five-twelfths of the sales taxes collected under KCC 3.08.010(a) shall be allocated to a separate fund or account to be appropriated and utilized solely for increased development of the tourist industry, and is to be allocated as follows:
+(c) All of the sales taxes collected under KCC 3.08.010(a) shall be allocated to a separate fund or account to be appropriated and utilized solely for increased development of the tourist industry, and is to be allocated as follows:

 (1) Seventy percent or less to a council-approved tourism program;